Please enter a destination

 Relax on your private transfer from your accommodation to Pudong Airport in Shanghai in time for your onward flight.

 Fly from Shanghai to Hong Kong.
+Flight time is approximately 2.5 hours.

 Your Hong Kong Airport VIP Meet and Greet will consist of a chaperone, charter shuttle, and porter service to ensure a smooth a transition.